 The Woman’s Industrial Exchange began in October of 1880, shortly after the Civil War in the home of Mrs. G. Harmon Brown of Baltimore, where women brought their handwork to be sold to local citizens and visitors.
 Mrs. Harmon’s endeavor was part of a nationwide exchange movement to help women in need discreetly earn a living.

-In 1880 the enterprise was so successful that a shop was opened at Saratoga and Holiday Streets.
+Sometime in the 1880’s, the enterprise was so successful that a shop was opened at Saratoga and Holiday Streets.
 In 1882 the State Legislature incorporated the organization “for the purpose of endeavoring by sympathy and practical aid to encourage and help needy women to help themselves by procuring for them and establishing a sales room for the sale of Women’s Work.”

 Today, we welcome you to our gracious and historic setting where we are carrying on a Baltimore tradition with your help.
-The Exchange continues to serve its non-profit mission as an outlet of hand-crafted goods made by women and men intent on supporting themselves with dignity.